 What Is Murder?

-For any type of murder conviction in Riverside, the prosecution must prove the following three elements beyond a reasonable doubt:
+In order to convict you of murder, the prosecution must prove the following elements beyond a reasonable doubt:

-- You caused the death of another person or fetus.
+- You killed another human being or fetus.

 - You acted with malice aforethought.